One-on-One Coaching on Zoom“Should I Go No-Contact?”

 I’m irreverent, funny, and I often cuss during coaching sessions.
 I’m also approachable and easy to talk to, and I can’t wait to meet you.

 Make an appointment for a free 30-minute Zoom consultation.
 You can ask me questions, and get a feel for how I work.
 I'll explain how my work is different from therapy.
 There will not be a sales pitch.
 I don't do sales pitches.
-After our free Zoom, I'll send you a link that lets you sign up for my 8-week coaching plan.
+After our free Zoom, think about it, and decide whether or not you want to sign up for coaching.
+If so, email me, and I'll send you a link that lets you sign up for my 8-week coaching plan.
 If you choose to sign up, you'll pay $245 when you sign up, and another $245 four weeks later ($490 total).
 You can use a credit/debit card or PayPal.
 We'll meet once a week, for 75 minutes each time.
 You'll have optional homework in between sessions, and you can email me any time for questions or extra support.

 I'll send you a free workbook full of exercises that you'll complete in between sessions.
 All of this is optional, and you're never "in trouble" if you don't do your "homework".
 You're in charge.
 Let me know how I can help you get the most out of this, but without pressure.

-After 8 sessions, you and I will know each other really well, and you'll have a comfortable, established, fun relationship with me.
-So if you want support with this or anything else in the future, we can just schedule some more sessions at any time (currently $75 per 75-minute session, or cheaper if we create a new multi-session package).
+Also, you and I will know each other really well, and you'll have a comfortable, established, fun relationship with me.
+So if you want more support with this or anything else in the future (no pressure), we can schedule more sessions at any time (currently $75 per 75-minute session, or cheaper if we create a new multi-session package).

 You're welcome to contact me here with more questions, but really, the best thing is to just go ahead and schedule that free Zoom call to see if we're a fit.
 I promise you, I'm a funny, kind, wonderful queerdo.
 I'm easy to talk to.
 I'm queer, gender non-conforming, neurodivergent, non-monogamy-affirming, and my clients are every conceivable form of LGBTQ2SIA+++!
 I don't usually toot my own horn, but I'm really fucking good at this!
 Let's Zoom, so you can see if you want my help! --Mary